Menopause and Tinnitus: #1 Definitive Guide

 Tinnitus, menopause, and sleep disorders are all related.

 During menopause, melatonin levels decline significantly, disrupting circadian rhythms that regulate sleep [7].
-Melatonin, which peaks at night to promote deep, restorative sleep, diminishes with menopause and age, which in turn impacts sleep patterns.
+Melatonin, which peaks at night to promote deep, restorative sleep, diminishes with menopause and age.
+This effect on melatonin then negatively impacts sleep patterns.

 This disrupted sleep exacerbates other menopause symptoms such as cognitive fog, heightened stress reactivity, and emotional instability—factors that can intensify tinnitus perception.
 Restoring melatonin levels through supplementation and improved sleep hygiene has shown promise in alleviating these disturbances.